 Quality keeps them coming back.
 Good looks make them care in the first place.

 Consumer demand for local, flavor-packed beer has fueled the rapid growth of America’s craft beer industry.
-In only 5 years, thenumber of breweries in the US increased by a whopping 54%, from 2,420 to 5,234, causing the market to become overwhelmingly saturated.
-Consumer options have multiplied like rabbits— making it difficult to stand out on bar shelves.
+In only 5 years, thenumber of craft breweries in the US increased by a whopping 82 percent, from 4,803 to 8,764, causing the market to boom with new brands.
+Consumer options have multiplied like rabbits—making it difficult to stand out on bar shelves.
 Due to the market’s rapid growth, brands are raising craft beer design to new levels of art.

-Recent research from PubLABrevealed that 90% of bar patrons purchased the beer they looked at the longest.
-This staggering number explains Craft’s love affair for flamboyant beer packaging.
 You’ve probably heard the saying “never judge a book by it’s cover.”
+But just like bookshelves showing off the latest releases, craft breweries want to catch your eye with flashy and enticing design.
 Everyone knows packaging doesn’t always indicate quality, but if the rule doesn’t apply on Tinder, why should it apply anywhere else?

 When Colorado native Ryan Scott opened0dd13 Brewingin 2013 he knew the importance beer can design would have on sales.
 “Our intention all along was to make the best beer possible,” Ryan mentioned. ”Back when we opened in 2013, the store shelves in Colorado were already growing crowded…we saw branding as a way to stand out and entice a consumer to purchase the beer for the first time.”
 His solution: giving every product a superhero identity.

 Fast forward to today, the brewery’s alter-ego beer is a staple in the local craft beer scene.
 “The branding and artwork seem to resonate with customers.
 We regularly receive compliments from consumers and designers about how much they love it.
 Though, the artwork wouldn’t drive recurring sales on its own.
 The quality of the beer comes first.”